Table of Contents

 - Type of arrangement: Non-recourse

 In the example above, a Canadian contractor was deploying a broadband and cable project for a major local carrier.
-The carrier had 90 days to pay but the contractor needed cash to make payroll and afford fuel for trucks and service vehicles.
-The contractor factored the invoice paying a one-time lockbox fee of $1,500 and $15,000 a month until the invoice was collected.
-Once the invoice is paid, the factor pays back the reserve, minus certain fees.
-Because the arrangement is non-recourse, there is no chargeback to the client even if the invoice does not get paid.
+The carrier had 60 days to pay but the contractor needed cash to make payroll and afford fuel for trucks and service vehicles.
+The contractor factored the invoice paying $219 every 30 days until the invoice is collected.
+After two months, the factor collects on the invoice and returns the company the remainder of the reserve, or $62.
+If the invoice is not collected, there is no chargeback to the client.

 Fees are not uniform across the factoring industry.
 They depend on the type of arrangement, the credit profile of a company’s customers, dollar amount and the number of invoices that are being factored, etc.